boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ~~~~
 {: #ex-eh1 title="A First Example of EH/Bit Mappings in the ipv6ExtensionHeadersFull IE" artwork-align="center"}

 The leading zeros are dropped per the reduced-size encoding guidance.
-One octet is thus sufficient to report these observed options on the wire.
+One octet is thus sufficient to send these observed options on the wire.
 Concretely, the ipv6ExtensionHeadersFull IE will be set to 0x01 ({{ex-eh1-wire}}).

 ~~~~
 MSB           LSB